puupee/puupee-api-go/docs/ExtensionPropertyUiLookupDto.md

 HasFilterParamName returns a boolean if a field has been set.

+### SetFilterParamNameNil

+`func (o *ExtensionPropertyUiLookupDto) SetFilterParamNameNil(b bool)`

+ SetFilterParamNameNil sets the value for FilterParamName to be an explicit nil

+### UnsetFilterParamName
+`func (o *ExtensionPropertyUiLookupDto) UnsetFilterParamName()`

+UnsetFilterParamName ensures that no value is present for FilterParamName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)